Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Expanding the renormalisation group

 To gain a better understanding of our results, and as an additional check of our calculation, we expand the full solution of the RG equations about the bottom-quark threshold (the procedure for the charm quark is analogous).

 Keeping only the leading nonvanishing terms and including the QED contribution, Eq.~\eqref{eq:dsw}, we find for the electric dipole

 where the superscripts ``$(0)$'' and ``$(1)$'' denote the tree-level and one-loop contributions to the initial conditions of the Wilson coefficients at the weak scale (we omit here the small logarithmic contributions $\propto \log(\muew^2/M_h^2)$).
-Hence, the ratio of QED to LL to NLL is roughly $1 : -8 : -6$.
+Using $\alpha_s(m_b) \sim 0.22$, the ratio of QED to LL to NLL is roughly $1 : -9 : -4$.
 We see (as observed already in Ref.~\cite{Brod:2013cka}) that the contribution of the photonic Barr--Zee diagram is negligible.
-We also see that the NLL correction is large, of the same size as the LL contribution.
+We also see that the NLL correction is quite large, about half the size of the LL contribution.

 The leading terms in the expansion of the solution for the RG equations for the chromoelectric dipole, on the other hand, should exactly reproduce the logarithmic parts of the result in Eq.~\eqref{eq:dsw} (the constant term is of next-to-next-to-leading logarithmic order and can only be reproduced, within EFT, by a three-loop calculation).
 Indeed, we find